circular-zamboni/chrysopelea/README.md

 GGGG, using python array.

 An example is shown below.
 The example assumes a particular block configuration that is not described here.
-Your equivalent "AAAA", "BBBB", "CCCC" identifiers will be listed and described in the block's "Data Inputs Summary" and "Data Outputs Summary".
+Your equivalent identifiers of the form "AAAA", "BBBB", "CCCC" illustrated above will be listed and described in the block's "Data Inputs Summary" and "Data Outputs Summary".

 ```python